singingwolfboy/netlify-home/_posts/2015-11-24-a-step-by-step-guide-inkpaper-on-netlify.md

 Among the multitude of site generators that have come into existence in the past few years, this one stands out for its simplicity, Chinese language support and extremely fast build time and much more.
 It has a very elegant theme and is one of the fastest site generators to get up and running, as it has NO dependencies - all you have to do, is download and set it up.

-*Please note that this guide assumes you have Ruby, git and bundle installed!*

 ### **Setup InkPaper**
-If you already have InkPaper up and running on GitHub and only wish to connect, start [here](#netlifystart) instead.
+If you already have an InkPaper repository forked on GitHub and only wish to connect, start [here](#netlifystart) instead.
 On the other hand, if you have InkPaper running locally, but need some guidance getting it on GitHub, before you deploy to Netlify, start [here](#githubstart) instead and finally, if you're completely new to InkPaper, simply continue this guide chronologically.

 #### 1. Download InkPaper.